Protecting Children

 Screening

-• Conduct criminal history and sex offender registry checks on staff upon hire and frequently thereafter.
+- Conduct criminal history and sex offender registry checks on staff and volunteersupon hire and every two years thereafter

 Training

-• Require staff and volunteers to complete training on preventing, recognizing and responding to abuse.
+- Require staff and volunteers to complete training on abuse awareness and prevention procedures as well as abuse rsponse and reporting

 SAFETY EXIT